 The Gassmann equation provides the rock physics framework linking fluid changes to seismic response.
 Gassmann fluid substitution modeling predicts how seismic velocities will change when one pore fluid is replaced by another, given measured rock and fluid properties.
 This is the foundation of 4D feasibility studies.

 Reservoirs with high porosity, compressible hydrocarbons like gas or light oil, and large contrasts between initial and replacement fluid properties tend to produce strong, detectable 4D seismic signals.
+Tight, low-porosity carbonates or heavy oil reservoirs with small fluid property contrasts often yield weak or ambiguous amplitude anomalies, making 4D seismic less reliable in those settings.

 4D Seismic Data Processing: Isolating the Reservoir Signal